xixogo5105/uiptv/mobile/README.md

 ## CI Build

-`.github/workflows/mobile.yml` packages the debug APK on every push and pull request, using the prebuilt API 24 libmpv AAR, and uploads it as a workflow artifact named `uiptv-mobile-debug-apk`.
+`.github/workflows/mobile.yml` packages the debug APK on every push and pull request and uploads it as a workflow artifact named `uiptv-mobile-debug-apk`.
+It never publishes a GitHub Release.
 Shared mobile tests and coverage run in the main build workflow.

+The only supported GitHub Release path is the repository-root `release.sh` script.
+That script updates the desktop Maven version and Android `versionName`/`versionCode`, pushes a `vX.Y.Z` tag, and lets the main build workflow publish one combined desktop plus Android release.

 ## User And Release Docs